BioSpyder-Bioinformatics/analysis_tools/local_dash_app/README.md

 If the error message "libncurses.so.5: cannot open shared object file: No such file or directory" is thrown, install the required dependencies typing:
 `sudo apt-get install libncurses5`
 You will be prompted to insert your password.
 Once complete, try to run the previous command again and everything should be fixed.
 If not please contact the distributors.

+!
+It might happen that if you have a conda environment activated, some of the executables could be picked up from that environment, stopping the local installation process.
+Please deactivate your conda environment before installing.